PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 ## Order for analysis<br><br>

-First, you will have to execute the first cell code to install the packages for the tool.<br><br>
+First, you will have to execute the first cell code to install the packages for the tool.
+Click on the cell you want to execute and press the keys Ctrl + Enter <br><br>

 ### Rebuild databases and convert into csv files